 Another expat shared these costs of living: "The electric and gas are really low costs, we pay for 3 houses about 2500 Kuna a month for everything inc telephone, electric, gas, local taxes for rubbish etc, its very low, thats the great thing here the monthly bills are really low and that make living here exceptional."

 Cost of Living: Croatia vs. United Kingdom

 Banking in Croatia?
 TransferWise is an online account that lets you send money, get paid, and spend money internationally.
 With a TransferWise account, you can send money abroad, get paid in other currencies, and spend abroad on the TransferWise debit Mastercard.

+The Digital Nomad visa is one of a number of options for short-term, long-term and permanent residency.
 Our article, Croatia Visa & Residency, covers these topics: